gtxsy/datamia0619/final-project/src/README.md

 *******

-Now, let's explore the distribution our the different colors of our mushrooms' caps:
+Now, let's explore the distribution of different colors of the mushrooms' caps:

 ![Cap Color Distribution](./images/distribution_colors.png)